 As well as the width of the river decreasing rapidly, then so does the depth of the river also change rapidly, thereby forming a funnel shape.
 Therefore as the incoming tide travels up the estuary, it is routed into an ever decreasing channel.
 Consequently the surge wave or bore is formed.

-The Bore times for 2013 are now on the site
+The Bore times for 2015 are now on the site - please note that the colour key has changed from last year